jfecher/ante/README.md

 ## Installation
-1. Make sure to have `llvm` version 3.9 installed.
+1. Make sure to have `llvm` version 4.0 installed.
 To check which version you have, run `$ lli --version`.
-To install llvm, install the `llvm` package on your distro's package manager, eg. for Ubuntu: `$ sudo apt-get install llvm`
+To install llvm, install the `llvm` package on your distro's package manager, eg. for Ubuntu: `$ sudo apt-get install llvm-4.0`

 2. Run `$ git clone https://github.com/jfecher/ante.git`